Silky Peanut-Ginger Tofu Noodle Bowls

 Beef Stock Powder

-(Contains Soy, Sulphites May contain Egg, Fish, Milk, Mustard, Sesame, Wheat)
+(Contains: Soy, Sulphites May be present: Egg, Fish, Milk, Mustard, Sesame, Wheat)

 1 tsp